slideflow/slideflow/docs-source/source/slide_processing.rst

 Tile extraction can be optionally restricted based on pathologist-annotated Regions of Interest (ROI), allowing you to enrich your dataset by only using relevant sections of a slide.

-We offer two methods for annotating ROIs - :ref:`Slideflow Studio <studio>` and `QuPath <https://qupath.github.io/>`_.
+We offer two methods for annotating ROIs - :ref:`Slideflow Studio <studio_roi>` and `QuPath <https://qupath.github.io/>`_.
 Please see the Slideflow Studio section for instructions on generating ROI annotations using the Slideflow interface.

 If you are using QuPath, annotate whole-slide images using the Polygon tool.
 Then, click **Automate** -> **Show script editor**.
 In the box that comes up, click **File** -> **Open** and load the ``qupath_roi.groovy`` script (QuPath 0.2 or greater) or ``qupath_roi_legacy.groovy`` (QuPath 0.1.x), scripts `available on GitHub <https://github.com/jamesdolezal/slideflow>`_.
 Click **Run** -> **Run** if using QuPath 0.2 or greater, or **Run** -> **Run for Project** if using QuPath 0.1.x.
 ROIs will be exported in CSV format in the QuPath project directory, in the subdirectory "ROI".